open-source-labs/Chromogen/package/README.md

 ## Installation

-Start by installing the <a href="https://www.npmjs.com/package/chromogen">Chromogen</a> package from npm:
+Start by installing the <a href="https://www.npmjs.com/package/chromog3n">Chromogen</a> package from npm:

 ```
-npm i chromogen
+npm i chromog3n
 ```

 Scroll down if you are looking to test Hooks.